 Many drivers assume that when their car has trouble starting, there’s a problem with the battery.
 While this certainly could be the case, it’s not the only possibility.
 Old or faulty spark plugs could be the culprit!
 After all, these small spark plugs have a big job to do.
 Learn why it’s important to keep this part of your car in great working order and when to change spark plugs by watching for these bad spark plug symptoms.

-Worn spark plugs or spark plug wires can trigger your check engine light to come on.
-In today's cars, say Firestone Complete Auto Care technicians, if a plug starts to fail then the most obvious event should be the check engine light coming on or even flashing.
+Worn/failed spark plugs, coil packs, or spark plug wires can trigger your check engine light to come on.
+In today's cars, if a spark plug fails and can no longer ignite the air-fuel mixture, then the most obvious event should be the check engine light coming on or even flashing.

 This can cause your engine to misfire and your check engine light to pop on.
-A flashing engine light could mean that potentially catastrophic misfires are taking place, say our technicians.
+A flashing engine light could mean that potentially catastrophic misfires are taking place, which could damage the catalytic converter(s).

-In general, it's best to replace spark plugs as part of preventative maintenance based on manufacturer's specifications.
+In general, it's best to replace spark plugs as part of preventative maintenance based on the manufacturer's suggested maintenance schedule.
 This can help save you from costly repairs, as driving with misfiring spark plugs could put undue stress on your car's catalytic converter (the engine's exhaust cleaner).

 Note that a check engine light could be potentially caused by a number of things, not just a spark plug problem.
-That's one reason your local Firestone Complete Auto Care offers FREE Code Scans, which will reveal any codes that indicate a misfire due to a spark plug failure.
+That's one reason your local Firestone Complete Auto Care offers Code Scans, which can reveal codes that are related to the issue at hand.
 Since our facilities provide complete auto care, our technicians also have the proper tools and expertise in engine control systems, sensors, and onboard diagnostics to perform an advanced diagnostic and provide an accurate repair estimate.

 If your spark plugs are on their last leg, they’ll take it out on your gas mileage.
 Worn out spark plugs can increase your vehicle’s fuel consumption because they won’t effectively burn the fuel that goes into the engine, meaning you’ll be shelling out more money on fill-ups.